-All theories of Valdespino’s involvement are debunked when Langdon is reflecting on the events.
-He specifically as curious about he insider information reported to a popular conspiracy theory website by the email monte@iglesia.org.
+All theories of Valdespino’s involvement are debunked when Langdon later reflects on the events.
+He specifically is curious about the insider information reported to a popular conspiracy theory website by the email monte@iglesia.org.
 The translation of this means the words “hill” and “church”.
-Much like Kirsch’s favorite politician and celebrity, and conveniently also the namesake of his supercomputer Winston.
+Much like Kirsch’s favorite politician and celebrity, and conveniently also the namesake of his supercomputer creation, Winston.
 In this revelation, Langdon realizes Winston’s involvement in what occurred.
-He talks to Winston about it who admits that he was responsible for the murder of Kirsch by hiring the killer and was feeding information to both the media and Langdon and Ambra.
-Winston, as a computer program, created an algorithm to best accomplish the desires of his programmer Kirsch to create the most traffic and viewers to the broadcast of his findings.
-The murder made sense to do this because of Kirsch’s impending death due to cancer.
-Winston is the embodiment of the both the negative and the positive potential for technology.
+He talks to Winston who admits that he was responsible for the murder of Kirsch by hiring the killer and feeding information to both the media and Langdon and Ambra.
+Winston, a computer program, created an algorithm to best accomplish the desires of his programmer Kirsch to create the most traffic and viewers to the broadcast of his findings.
+The murder made sense because of Kirsch’s impending death due to cancer.
+Winston is the embodiment of both the negative and the positive potential for technology.
 He exemplifies the scientific piece of the theme and also the more concentrated theme of the future of technology and humanity.

 Winston’s logical standpoint on the issue of carrying out Kirsch’s wishes predicts and parallels his announcement of his scientific findings.
 Kirsch was able to prove that Humans were created by science by creating a computer program that stimulated the origins of the universe through the Miller- Urey experiment.
 He then stimulated the future of that experiment through an evolutionary lenses looking to see where humans are going.
 Kirsch predicted through his scientific data that humans will merge with a new kingdom of life called Technium.
 The technology of the world will slowly join and take over the human population.

-Beneath the larger theme of science and religion is the role of technology in the lives of modern humans.
+Underlying the larger theme of science and religion is the role of technology in the lives of modern humans.
 Brown ties in the larger theme of the conflicts between modernization and a traditional culture with the apparent and pressing issue of the growth and rapid advancements of technology.
 Throughout the novel, it is stressed to the reader and the characters of the book, that the days of supercomputers making important and possibly life threatening decisions based on logic rather than emotion are coming closer and closer.
 Brown wrestles with the concept that our lives may very soon be taken over by something we have very little control over.
-This is showed in Kirsch’s discoveries and more importantly in Langdon’s revelation at the end of the book that it was Winston who was responsible for the construction of the plan of Kirsch’s murder for what the algorithms predicted were the best course of action based on numbers and data rather than the very human decision making process taking into account emotions.
+This is illustrated in Kirsch’s discoveries and more importantly in Langdon’s revelation at the end of the book that Winston was responsible for the construction of the plan of Kirsch’s murder.
+The algorithms had predicted the best course of action based on numbers and data rather than the very human decision making process taking into account emotions.